 The Bijvoet Center for Biomolecular Research at Utrecht University studies the relation between the structure and function of biomolecules.

 The Bijvoet Center has solid state 950, 800, 700, 500 and 400 MHz NMR equipment for the characterization of biomolecules, their structure determination and dynamical and functional studies.
-All of the NMR instruments are state-of-the-art, digital Bruker NMR spectrometers.
-In addition to all the standard pulse sequences for spectroscopic, structural, dynamical, and functional characterization, tailored pulse sequences for structural determination of high molecular weight proteins and other special applications such in-cell NMR experiments are also available.
-Dynamic Nuclear Polarization (DNP) capabilities on the 800 and 400 MHz instruments provide a signficant boost in sensitivity.
+All of the NMR instruments are state-of-the-art digital Bruker NMR spectrometers.
+In addition to the standard pulse sequences for spectroscopic, structural, dynamical, and functional characterization, tailored pulse sequences for structural determination of high molecular weight proteins and other special applications such as in-cell NMR experiments are also developed and available.
+Dynamic Nuclear Polarization (DNP) capabilities on the 800 and 400 MHz instruments provide a significant boost in sensitivity.

 HADDOCK (High Ambiguity Driven protein-protein DOCKing) is an information-driven flexible docking approach for the modeling of biomolecular complexes.
 HADDOCK distinguishes itself from ab-initio docking methods in the fact that it encodes information from identified or predicted protein interfaces in ambiguous interaction restraints (AIRs) to drive the docking process.
 HADDOCK can deal with a large class of modeling problems including protein-protein, protein-nucleic acids and protein-ligand complexes.
 More information can be found on the HADDOCK web portal.